raspberrypilearning/sense-hat-random-sparkles/worksheet.md

 1. Run it again, and you should see another pixel appear in a random location with a random colour.

-1. Run it a few more times and you should see more of the grid fill up with random pixels.
+1. Run it a few more times, and you should see more of the grid fill up with random pixels.

 ## Add a loop

-Rather than have to keep running your program, you can add a loop for it to keep going.
+Rather than have to keep running your program, you can add a loop so that it will keep going.

-1. First, add an import to the top of your file:
+1. First, add an `import` to the top of your file:

     ```python
     from time import sleep